aimms/how-to/RetrieveIntermediateResults.rst

 #.
 The AIMMS execution as part of the server session, called via the incumbent callback mechanism of the solver, and retrieves the solution information.

 #.
 The AIMMS execution as part of the data session.
-Here a procedure is called, and information passed via a case file, from the server session to the data session.
-On the arguments of the procedure are the relevant filenames only.
+Here a procedure is called, and information is passed from the server session to the data session via a case file.
+The arguments of this procedure contain only the relevant filenames.

 Implementation
 --------------

 There are two steps to communicate the information from the first to the third level.
-Let's discuss each of thes two steps in more detail.

 Step 1.
 From Solver (level 1) to server session (level 2)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Step 1A illustrates how to prepare the mathematical program FlowShopModel, such that the MIP solver will pass solution information on availability basis to the model.
+* Step 1A illustrates how to prepare the mathematical program FlowShopModel, such that the MIP solver will pass solution information on availability basis to the model.

-Step 1A, before the solve:

 	.. code-block:: none

 		FlowShopModel.CallbackNewIncumbent := 'NewIncumbentCallback';

-Step 1B, during the solve, the procedure ``NewIncumbentCallback`` is called.
+* Step 1B, during the solve, the procedure ``NewIncumbentCallback`` is called.
 In our example, the solution information consists of all variables.

 	.. code-block:: none